 Be sincere.
 One of the biggest mistakes we can make as parents and teachers is assuming that kids aren’t sophisticated enough to sense the intentions behind our praise.
 You might think that you’re encouraging a child by praising poor performance, but as it turns out, kids may actually perceive inauthentic praise as a sign of failure.
 Offer authentic praise for real achievements.

-How to Praise in Chinese
+How to Praise a Child in Chinese

 Here are some praise expressions in Chinese.
 Use them to praise your child.
 Remember: praise the process, not the person; praise the effort, not the smart; and keep it real: cut off “good job” when it is not!